react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 id: filter-props
 title: Column Filter Props
 ---
 `react-bootstrap-table2` separate the filter core code base to [react-bootstrap-table2-filter](https://www.npmjs.com/package/react-bootstrap-table2-filter).
 The following are guideline about how to use and the details of props of [filterFactory](#filterfactory-props) and [filters](#filters-props).
+For more information, please take refer to the samples as [link](https://react-bootstrap-table.github.io/react-bootstrap-table2/storybook/index.html?selectedKind=Column%20Filter&selectedStory=Text%20Filter&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel) here.

 ## Content Table